certainlyakey/timber-boilerplate/README.md

         2. add a line `example_module.init();` again replacing `example_module` with the name of the module.

 - Theme functions are organized into several includes, if adding something try to find an appropriate include for that or create a new one.
 Each file's purpose is described in its comment section.

+- When registering new custom fields, you can follow the naming convention of `{posttypename}_{fieldname}` for post custom fields and post-type-wide fields (stored in the `option` table) and `{taxname}_{fieldname}` for term meta fields.
+This will allow you to use the fields in various smart ways.

+- You can use Loco Translate plugin for translation of the English theme strings into another languages (no setup needed, just install it on your local).
+The plugin will automatically discover all the English strings of the theme and will let you translate them right in the admin.
+After doing some translations make a commit.
+The translation file `<theme-path>/languages/<lang-slug>.po` is compiled into the `.mo` file when you save your translation in Loco Translate admin interface and also by a `gulp watch` task.

 Ideas for future development